Jason Hursh

 Jason Brewster Hursh (born October 2, 1991) is an American former professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the Atlanta Braves.
+He played in Major League Baseball (MLB) for the Atlanta Braves.

 High school and college

 Hursh attended Trinity Christian Academy in Addison, Texas.
 After graduating, the Pittsburgh Pirates selected Hursh in the sixth round of the 2010 Major League Baseball (MLB) Draft.
 Hursh decided not to sign, instead enrolling at Oklahoma State University–Stillwater, to play college baseball for the Oklahoma State Cowboys baseball team.
 He underwent Tommy John surgery in his sophomore year.
 As a junior, Hursh pitched to a 6–5 win–loss record with a 2.79 earned run average (ERA) in 16 games started.
 He was named to the All-Big 12 Conference second team.